cairo-book/cairo-book/src/ch02-02-data-types.md

 ##### Accessing Array Elements

-You can access elements of an array using indexing.
-You can use `get()` or `at()` which have different functionning.
+To access array elements, you can use `get()` or `at()` which have different functionning.

-The `get` function returns an `Option<Box<@T>>`, which means it returns a pointer to a box containing a reference to the element at the specified index if that element exists in the array.
+The `get` function returns an `Option<Box<@T>>`, which means it returns a pointer to a box containing a snapshot to the element at the specified index if that element exists in the array.
 If the element doesn't exist, get returns `None`.
-This allows checking if the index is valid before accessing the element, which can help avoid segmentation faults.
+This method is useful when you expect to access indices that may not be within the array's bounds and want to handle such cases gracefully without panics.

-The `at` function, on the other hand, directly returns a reference to the element at the specified index using the `unbox()` operator to extract the value stored in a box.
+The `at` function, on the other hand, directly returns a snapshot to the element at the specified index using the `unbox()` operator to extract the value stored in a box.
 If the index is out of bounds, a panic error occurs.
-This function is more concise than `get`, but it doesn't provide any index checking, so it's more prone to segmentation faults.

-In summary, `get` is safer because it returns an `Option` that allows checking if the index is valid, while at is more concise but can cause segmentation faults if the index is out of bounds.
+You should only use at when you want the program to panic if the provided index is out of the array's bounds, which can prevent unexpected behavior.

+In summary, use `at` when you want to panic on out-of-bounds access attempts, and use `get` when you prefer to handle such cases gracefully without panicking.

 ```rust
 fn main() {